Configuring AWS DataSync transfers with Amazon EFS - AWS DataSync

 5. For Mount path, enter a mount path for your Amazon EFS file system.

-This specifies where DataSync reads or writes data (depending on if this is a source or destination location).
+This specifies where DataSync reads or writes data (depending on if this is a source or destination location) on your file system.

-By default, DataSync uses the root directory (or access point if you configure one).
+By default, DataSync uses the root directory (or access point if you provide one for the EFS access point setting).
 You can also specify subdirectories using forward slashes (for example, /path/to/directory).

-6. For Subnet choose a subnet where DataSync creates the network interfaces for managing traffic during your transfer.
+6. For Subnet choose a subnet where you want DataSync to create the network interfaces for managing your data transfer traffic.

 The subnet must be located:

-• In the same VPC as the Amazon EFS file system.
+• In the same VPC as your file system.

 • In the same Availability Zone as at least one file system mount target.